MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-cannot-encrypt-issues.md

    ![default](./images/ts-bitlocker-usb-default-sddl.png)

 > [!NOTE]
-> Group Policy Objects that change the security descriptors of services have been known to cause this issue.
+> GPOs that change the security descriptors of services have been known to cause this issue.

 ### Resolution